johanley/covid-19-canada/README.md

 Currently, there are no stats for *Recovered* and *Tests* on the federal government site, but they are the only Canadian jurisdiction to provide a [time-series download](https://health-infobase.canada.ca/src/data/covidLive/covid19.csv).

-# Some criticisms of the reported data
+# Some criticisms of the data reporting

 Taken as a whole across the 14 jurisdictions, I think the following are fair criticisms:

-*No time series*: none of the provinces and territories publish a time series of the data.
+*No time series for the provinces and territories*: none of the provinces and territories publish a time series of the data.
 In every case, it's current-day only.
-If there was ever a time in which a time-series is needed, it's during a rapidly escalating epidemic!
+(If there was ever a time in which a time-series is needed, it's during a rapidly escalating epidemic!)

 *Inconsistent across jurisdictions*.
 The various jurisdictions are inconsistent, in that they report different data.
 If they report the same data, they sometimes give it a slightly different name.